Bristol Renaissance Faire Letterboxes

 More to come...

-Jane the Phoole (Confirmed - Available all faire days.)**
+Jane the Phoole (Available all days)

 While you walk around the faire, look for the most phoole-ish one around.
 When she's not busy entertaining the Queen or others, approach her and yell "Bad Monkey" in some foreign language.
 If you impress her, she'll give you a great impression in return!